zeekit/Nuke/usage/usage.markdown

 let cache: ImageMemoryCaching = <#cache#>

 let configuration = ImageManagerConfiguration(dataLoader: dataLoader, decoder: decoder, cache: cache) ImageManager.shared = ImageManager(configuration: configuration)
 {% endhighlight %}

+Even if those protocols are not enough, you can take a look at the `ImageLoading` protocol.
+It provides a high level API for loading images for concrete `ImageTasks`.
+This protocol is implemented by the `ImageLoader` class that defines a common flow of loading images (`load data` -> `decode` -> `process`) and uses the corresponding `ImageDataLoading`, `ImageDecoding` and `ImageProcessing` protocols.

+{% highlight swift %}
+let loader: ImageLoading = <#loader#>
+let cache: ImageMemoryCaching = <#cache#>

+// The ImageManagerConfiguration(dataLoader:decoder:cache:) constructor is actually
+// just a convenience initializer that creates an instance of ImageLoader class let configuration = ImageManagerConfiguration(loader: loader, cache: cache) ImageManager.shared = ImageManager(configuration: configuration)
+{% endhighlight %}